Norecipes - Elevating Everyday Meals

 Sauce

-- Fish Sauce - Fish sauce can be a little stinky, but the curry powder masks any fishy funk, and the fish sauce adds boatloads of umami.
-If you don't want to use it, soy sauce is a suitable alternative.
+• Fish Sauce - Fish sauce can be a little pungent, but the curry powder masks any fishy funk, and the fish sauce adds boatloads of umami.
+If you don't want to use it, soy sauce is a suitable alternative, or make a batch of my Umami Seasoning Salt and substitute a pinch or two of that.

 Stir-Fry

-- Garlic - I used one giant clove of garlic, but feel free to add more garlic to suit your tastes.
+• Garlic - I used one giant clove of garlic, but feel free to add more garlic cloves to suit your tastes.

-- Bamboo - Thin strips of bamboo lend a nice crunchy texture to the dish.
+• Bamboo Shoots - Thin strips of bamboo shoots lend a nice crunchy texture to the dish.

 How to make Singapore Noodles